Graft Wound Care

 - After surgery, go home and take it easy.
 You should not do anything that requires you to bend, strain, lift, or cause exertion for several days.

 - Wash hands before any dressing changes!
-After 2 day/s, remove the dressings.
+After 2 days, remove the dressings.
 For the first few days clean the areas with hydrogen peroxide to remove any crusting or scabbing.
 Soak the wound with peroxide and remove as much of the crusting by gently rubbing the wound with a moist Q-tip or washcloth.
 After the first day or two, soap and water can be used instead of hydrogen peroxide.
 You may bathe regularly at this point, and allow the wound to get wet.

 - Apply a layer of topical ointment over the sutures or wounds.
-If you have a history of staph of MRSA infections, please let your doctor know!
+If you have a history of staph or MRSA infections, please let your doctor know!
 GOOD DAILY CLEANING is most important, but a prescription topical or oral antibiotic may be recommended depending on the situation.

-Note: Some graft donor sites will be sutured, and some will be open wounds (typically the ear) follow the appropriate instructions depending on where your graft was taken from.
+Note: Some graft donor sites will be sutured, and some will be open wounds (typically the ear).
+Follow the appropriate instructions depending on where your graft was taken from.
 All grafts are sutured into place.

 SUTURED WOUNDS: Repeat this daily until the top sutures have dissolved. (typically 7-10 days.)
-Once the top sutures have dissolved or any scabbing has resolved regular skin care and makeup can resume.
+Once the top sutures have dissolved or any scabbing has resolved regular skincare and makeup can resume.

-BLEEDING: Apply pressure to the area for 15minutes.
+BLEEDING: Apply pressure to the area for 15 minutes.
 Time it!
 Repeated “peeking to see if the bleeding is stopped” will only allow the bleeding to continue.
 If the bandage is saturated it may be replaced.